-- 1 Select a job and do one of the following: - Double-click the job. - Right-click the job and select Properties. - Click the Properties icon in the Job Center toolbar. - Click Properties in the Actions menu. - 2 In the Job Properties dialog box, click the Job Info button. - 3 In the Die printing section, select the Override using server's die library checkbox. - 4 Choose other settings, as required. - 5 Click Process and Hold.
+- 1 Select a job and do one of the following:

+- Double-click the job.

+- Right-click the job and select Properties.

+- Click the Properties icon in the Job Center toolbar.

+- Click Properties in the Actions menu.

+- 2 Click the Job Info icon in Job Properties.

+- 3 Select the Override using server's die library checkbox in the Die printing section.

+- 4 Choose other settings, as required.

+- 5 Click Process and Hold.

 The job is processed and the three surfaces (Content, Die + content, and Die) are automatically generated.

-You can open the job in ImageViewer to view each of the three surfaces.
+You can open the job in Fiery ImageViewer to view each of the three surfaces.